Andreas-Svensson/python/Laborations/Workflow for AI-Projects.md

 - Inconsistencies in variable values
 - Irrelevant feature variables

-Anything that is out of place at a glance should be handled before moving into more thourough data preparation.
-Remove any unnecessary values and merge remaining data into files of a format that can be used later on (such as .csv).
+Anything that is immediately out of place should be handled before moving into more thorough data preparation.
+Remove any unnecessary values and merge remaining data into files of a format that can be used later (such as .csv).

 <br/><br/>

 ### **Data Preparation**

-Once the data has been looked over, it is time to explore it more thouroughly and prepare it for use in our algorithm.
+Once the data has been looked over, it is time to explore it more thoroughly and prepare it for use in our algorithm.
 This step includes:

 - Data transformation
 - Exploratory data analysis